Foreign Account Tax Compliance Act (FATCA)

 Foreign institutions outside of U.S. jurisdiction will have a strong incentive to comply in order to avoid the 30% withholding tax on any withholdable payment received from sources within the U.S. levied on non-compliant individuals and entities.
 U.S. source income that is fixed or determinable, annual or periodical (FDAP) income; and gross proceeds from the sale or other disposition (including redemption) of property that can produce U.S. source interest or dividend income are payments subject to 30% withholding.

-Does FATCA replace the existing U.S. Tax withholding and reporting regimes for US nonresidents?
+Show content of Does FATCA replace the existing U.S. Tax withholding and reporting regimes for US nonresidents?

 No. It does not replace the existing U.S. tax withholding and reporting regimes for U.S. nonresidents.
 It does, however, add additional requirements and complexity to the existing regimes.
 In general, either the FATCA or nonresident rules will apply to an account.
 The IRS has expressed its intent to eliminate duplicative reporting and withholding where possible.